Wiltzsu/grapplingtracker/README.md

 # Grappling Tracker

 Grappling Tracker is a web-based application tailored for martial arts enthusiasts to track and analyze their training sessions, techniques, and progress over time.
 It provides a user-friendly dashboard for logging training details, viewing statistics, and managing one's martial arts journey effectively.
-It's a long-time passion project for myself that I work on when I have the time and energy.
-It is still heavily under construction.
+It's a long-time project for myself that emerged from my own need of keeping track of my training.
+It's a work in progress and I'm constantly adding new features and improvements.

 ## Features (so far)